 Play this family game: Write out simple word problems on cards.
 Read out a problem, then each person explains how he or she comes up with the answer.

 Mary has 9 sweets.
 She bought a few more sweets and now she has 13 sweets.
 How many sweets did Mary buy?

 Play this game often and your child will become more flexible and logical in his or her thinking.
 He or she will automatically look for different ways to solve a hard problem.
 This will surely help in tackling complicated Math problems later on in school.
 Teach your child to ask "Is there another way of solving?" when he or she cannot understand one explanation.

-This will help them realize that failure to understand does not mean they are stupid.
+This will help them realize that failure to understand does not mean they are cannot learn Math.

 After your child has mastered this Math concept, introduce deliberate mistakes in your reasoning to see if your child can spot and correct them.

 But do this only after your child has thoroughly understood the different strategies or you'll only end up confusing your child.

 For older children, you can help them understand the properties of the different operations of addition, subtraction, multiplication and division.

 Sometimes the order that these operations are used does not matter.
 Sometimes it does.
 Discuss the different strategies to find out when order matters, and when it doesn't.

 Max bought 3 boxes of pencils.
 Each box contains 12 pencils.
 He gave 5 pencils to his brother and 8 pencils to his sister.
 How many pencils does Max have left?